 - A combination of hands-on work like massage and trigger point therapy, and gentle, safe exercise generally yields great relief.

 Post Natal – we can help get women back to everything you’ve been longing for over the last 40 weeks!

-- With particular focus on the areas of your body that are in need of some much needed help under the extra loads associated with feeding, holding and carrying your new baby.
+- With a particular focus on the areas of your body that are in need of some much-needed help under the extra loads associated with feeding, holding, and carrying your new baby.

-- Our Women’s health Physiotherapist Stefanie can ensure it’s safe to return to exercise in the capacity you want to, and with guidance from your obstetrician, we’ll be sure to make sure all the boxes are ticked for you to safely resume your most loved activities.
+- Our Women’s Health Physios can ensure it’s safe to return to exercise in the capacity you want to, and with guidance from your obstetrician, we’ll be sure to make sure all the boxes are ticked for you to safely resume your most loved activities.

 Common issues we see in local Adelaide residents:

 We love helping the local Adelaide community with pregnancy-related issues.
 Some of the more common complaints and symptoms that we see in the clinic include:

 - Carpal tunnel syndrome

 - Abdominal Separation (DRAM)

 - Pelvic floor issues